2023 Best Value Public & Social Service Master's Degree Schools in Alabama

 Auburn did well in our overall quality rankings, too.
 It placed #1 on our Best Public & Social Service Master’s Degree Schools in Alabama list.

-Jacksonville State University came in at #6 in this year’s edition of the Best Value Public & Social Service Master’s Degree Schools in Alabama ranking.
-Located in the suburb of Jacksonville, Jacksonville State University is a public college with a medium-sized student population.
+Jacksonville State University ranked #6 on this year’s Best Value Public & Social Service Master’s Degree Schools in Alabama list.
+Located in the small suburb of Jacksonville, Jacksonville State University is a public school with a moderately-sized student population.

 Jacksonville State University graduate students pay an average of $10,600 in in-state tuition and fees each year.